Skip to main content

 As the Sexuality in Midlife and Beyond report recommends: “Approach a sexual issue as a problem to be solved together rather than an exercise in assigning blame.”
 The report goes on to emphasize how important it is to find the right time to talk and to create an atmosphere of kindness for any discussion related to sexual health.

 Sexual health is vital to your well-being across your entire life span, plain and simple.
 Sexual health is important because it is tied to your overall health—your physical, emotional, and mental health.
-And communicating openly with your health care team and your partner about any concerns or questions that you have about your sexual health is important to caring for your total selfcare plan.
+And communicating openly with your health care team and your partner about it is an important part of your health care plan.

 Sources